1f618/raspberry-pi-eink-weather/README.md

-# Ansible Raspberry Pi E Ink Weather 🐂 🖋️ 🥧 ⛈️
+# Ansible Raspberry Pi E Ink Weather 🥧 🖋️ ⛈️

-This is an Ansible port of the excellent [Raspberry Pi E-Ink Weather Station using Python](https://learn.adafruit.com/raspberry-pi-e-ink-weather-station-using-python) demo, originally created by [Melissa LeBlanc-Williams](https://learn.adafruit.com/u/MakerMelissa) for [Adafruit Industries](https://www.adafruit.com).
+This is an Ansible port of the excellent [Raspberry Pi E-Ink Weather Station using Python](https://learn.adafruit.com/raspberry-pi-e-ink-weather-station-using-python) tutorial, originally created by [Melissa LeBlanc-Williams](https://learn.adafruit.com/u/MakerMelissa) for [Adafruit Industries](https://www.adafruit.com).

-Instead of running through the steps of the demo manually, this Ansible playbook **handles the entire installation automatically**. 🪄 ✨
+**If you want to learn, you should follow that tutorial**.
+But if you just want the Raspberry Pi e-ink weather station, **this Ansible playbook will build it for you automatically.** 🪄 ✨

 Included in this port is an Ansible role, `1f618.circuitpython_on_linux`, which installs CircuitPython on a Raspberry Pi.